manelcecs/node-server-spa/README.md

     ![Access point prompt](./readmeFiles/access.PNG)

 # The End

 That's all.

 ![GoodBye](./readmeFiles/GoodBye.PNG)

 ### Comming soon

 The next steps, is test.
 Test it a lot.

 But then:

- - Package.json script modify to set the servers as main
+ - Package.json script to set the servers as main
+ - Optimiced servers for each framework
  - ...